Overcoming Iliotibial Band Syndrome (ITBS or IT Band Syndrome) with Duane Scotti, PT, DPT, PhD, OCS and Founder of Spark Physical Therapy

 How Can We Prevent IT Band Syndrome?

 Instead of running as part of training, think about how you can train in order to run.
 To be a great runner or an injury free runner, you need to build your foundational strength.
-It is the #1 reason, I now require my runners to strength train as part of their run coaching with me.
-Inside my PaceBuilders training program, I provide runner-specific strength training routines in addition to normal training plans and run coaching for this very reason!
+The importance of strength training is the #1 reason, I now require my coaching clients to cross train as part of their coaching engagements with me.

-When there are weaknesses, you can often spot hip drop as you analyze a runner's gait.
 As you run, you are putting your weight on one foot at a time.
-As you run, your hip should stay parallel to the ground.
+If you watch your running from behind on video, your hip should stay parallel to the ground.
 It should remain level.
-If it does not, it can put unneeded pressure on your hip muscles or knees depending on the pressure applied and severity of the weakness.
-This is why most knee injuries originate from the hips.
+If it does not, this imbalance can put unneeded pressure on your hip muscles or knees depending on where the pressure is applied and the severity of the weakness.
+This is why many knee injuries originate from the hips.

 Motor control issues can occur from time to time, especially with newer runners.
 Since good form takes time to learn or naturally fall into, IT Band issues can occur when runners aren't aware of their running posture and form as they run.
 Often as we gain experience, our form tends to improve.
 Not always, but that is the tendency.